 I also like to throw the rolls, cut side down, on the grill to toast lightly.
 Just keep an eye on the rolls because they can burn quickly!
 Try to keep them over indirect heat or the sides of the grill.

-Top the burgers with iceberg lettuce, slices of tomato, slices of red onion, and dill pickles.
+Top the burgers with iceberg lettuce, slices of tomato, slices of red onion, and dill pickles (or maybe some homemade pickles or this spicy pickle recipe).

 Instead of the usual ketchup and mustard, top these burgers with a quick and easy Boom Sauce.
 This homemade burger and fry sauce has all your favorite burger sauces in one including mayonnaise, ketchup, mustard, and some seasonings.